r4victor/tenthousandmeters/content/blog/python_bts_12.md

 `asyncio` is a solid library, but it has its issues.
 The callback-based event loop allows `asyncio` to provide an API for both callback-style and `async`/`await`-style programming.
 But an event-loop that runs coroutines directly, like those that we wrote in this post, [can be much simpler](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/#other-challenges-for-hybrid-apis) in both implementation and usage.
 The [`curio`](https://github.com/dabeaz/curio) and [`trio`](https://github.com/python-trio/trio) modules are notable alternatives to `asyncio` that take this approach.

-To sum up, concurrecy is inherently hard, and no programming model can make it easy. `async`/`await` makes it manageable, though, and this post should help you take the full advantage of this Python feature.
+To sum up, concurrecy is inherently hard, and no programming model can make it easy.
+Some models make it manageable, though, and this post should help you master one such model – Python's `async`/`await`.